-COZAD — The Cozad Development Corporation is looking for five more artists who want to decorate one of their 20 Giant Art Palettes.
+COZAD — The Cozad Development Corporation has put out a call for five more artists who want to decorate one of their 20 Giant Art Palettes.
 Working with a sponsor, artists can create whatever design they choose, the palettes will be displayed throughout high traffic areas in Cozad in 2019.

 “This is a project I have been working on since I started at the CDC,” said Executive Director Jennifer McKeone, “That was a year and half ago.
 The idea was to create something tourists would want to see, and to draw more people in to the town.”